Siquijor became one of our favourite adventure islands in the Philippines. So here we’ve rounded up all of the best tourist spots in Siquijor.

 A great way to end your Siquijor tourist spots tour!

-For other places to stay in Siquijor you can check out the latest prices here.
+For more places to stay in Siquijor you can check the latest prices here.